jgujerry/python-virtual-environments/README.md

 `virtualenv` wrappers provide convenient commands to help create and delete virtual environments, otherwise managing the development workflow and making it easier to work on multiple projects without dependency conflicts.

 `virtualenvwrapper` and `pew` are popular wrappers built on top of `virtualenv`, and both of the are great choices.
-The `workon` commands are really convenient to help switch environments when working on multiple Python projects.
+The `workon` command is really convenient to help switch environments when working on multiple Python projects with different dependencies.

 For `virtualenvwrapper`:
 * `virtualenvwrapper` automated tests run under these shells on OS X and Linux with bash and zsh.